Gema manual page

 - <name>

-- recursive argument, translated according to the named domain, or pre-defined
+recursive argument translated according to the named domain,

 - /regexp/